Jayant Parikh: Works

+At Osian’s auction house, his painting price was proposed from 13,335 USD to 16,950 USD.

 Artist style and influence

-Parikh started his work initially as abstract: he practiced Cubism for one year.
+Parikh started his work initially as abstract: he practised Cubism for one year.
 For this short duration of time, he was influenced by the art of Pablo Picasso.
-Later, after 1970, he had created his own style of painting, calling it Rhythm.
-Since his beginnings, his favorite subject remains Indian monuments and archaeological sites.
+Later, after 1970, he created his own style of painting, calling it Rhythm.
+Since his beginnings, his favourite subject remains Indian monuments and archaeological sites.
 He has always painted his art either on-site of his reference monument, or he paints a sketch and from that reference, he paints in his studio.
 Since 1970 he found the fourth dimension in his artwork which is motion, which he calls Rhythm.
 His art is influenced by nature, and he feels that he paints that rhythm in his painting.

+Collection

+His works are held in the collections of the following: